 Quote: “The transition toward nature-positive agriculture requires several simultaneous, often paradigm-challenging actions.
 These include innovations for the conservation, management, and restoration of biodiversity—especially agricultural biodiversity.
 Additionally, producers need policies, accessible research, and evidence-based, professional support to reduce reliance on costly industrial inputs that often underperform on degraded lands and contribute to further land degradation.

-To complete the nature-positive circle, circular bioeconomic action is crucial.” said Dr. Carlo Fadda, the initiative lead.
+To complete the nature-positive circle, circular bioeconomic action is crucial.” said Dr. Carlo Fadda, the Initiative lead.
 This is why the CGIAR Nature-Positive Solutions Initiative (NATURE+) prioritized research and implementation on circularity.
-Like all NATURE+ work packages, circularity was interlinked with the Initiative’s broader efforts to promote and scale nature-positive transitions.
+Like all NATURE+ WPs, circularity was interlinked with the Initiative’s broader efforts to promote and scale nature-positive transitions.

-From coffee bean husks in Colombia to rice stems in Vietnam, organic agricultural waste is a common challenge in all NATURE+ sites.
+From coffee bean husks in Colombia to rice stems in Viet Nam, organic agricultural waste is a common challenge in all NATURE+ sites.
 Though some communities manage waste well, most treat it as a nuisance.
 When unmanaged, the scale of waste in the Global South is staggering.
 But properly handled, agricultural waste can become fertilizer, animal feed, or energy—and generate rural income.
 At scale, circular bioeconomy models benefit both people and ecosystems.

 Quote: “There is huge potential for circular bioeconomies in the Global South.
 Unfortunately, it’s still mostly untapped.
-But NATURE+ laid robust foundations for circularity in the communities across the five countries where we worked,” said Solomie Gebrezgabher, who led the RECYCLE work package.
+But NATURE+ laid robust foundations for circularity in the communities across the five countries where we worked,” said Solomie Gebrezgabher, who led the RECYCLE WP.

 Crop Circles

-Gebrezgabher and the RECYCLE team began by assessing circular bioeconomy (CBE) potential in Burkina Faso, Colombia, India, Kenya, and Vietnam.
+Gebrezgabher and the RECYCLE team began by assessing circular bioeconomy (CBE) potential in Burkina Faso, Colombia, India, Kenya, and Viet Nam.
 They shared results with communities to identify locally relevant CBE models.
-Between 2022 and 2024, NATURE+ established circular bioeconomy hubs in Ghana, India, and Vietnam and hosted innovation challenges in Colombia and Kenya.
+Between 2022 and 2024, NATURE+ established circular bioeconomy hubs in Ghana, India, and Viet Nam and hosted innovation challenges in Colombia and Kenya.
 In Colombia, these were paired with boot camps for entrepreneurs, which built a national network of like-minded businesses.
 Several were selected for CGIAR’s Accelerate for Impact Platform.

 NATURE+ also implemented Black Soldier Fly (BSF) farming systems in Colombia, India, and Kenya.
 These systems convert organic waste into compost (frass) and nutrient-rich fly larvae used as animal feed.
 A BSF installation at an aggregated farm in Kenya—another NATURE+ innovation—became a central feature of the farm’s production and restoration efforts.
 In India, NATURE+ launched biochar projects, supporting soil health with organic "coal."